adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #193 Made some really good progress.
 Almost 25% of the way through.

 #194 Was stuck.
 Got helped.
 Should be able to continue now.

+#195 Making some really good progress on the video.